 PUNCH-DRUNK LOVE Smashed is an unsensationalized portrait of recovery (Oana Marian)

-Genre: Drama; Starring: Megan Mullally, Nick Offerman, Aaron Paul, Octavia Spencer, Mary Elizabeth Winstead; Director: James Ponsoldt; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Sony Pictures Classics
+Genre: Drama; Starring: Megan Mullally, Nick Offerman, Aaron Paul, Octavia Spencer, Mary Elizabeth Winstead; Director: James Ponsoldt; Release Date Limited: 10/12/2012; Runtime (in minutes): 85; MPAA Rating: R; Distributor: Sony Pictures Classics

 Posted October 5 2012 — 12:00 AM EDT